 The past of the man who called himself the Changeling is still a mystery.
 Neither his heritage nor the circumstances when he first discovered his mutant powers have been revealed.
 One can only assume that, upon discovering his ability to perfectly copy the appearances and voice of any given person, he started a life of crime.
 What better way to steal from a person than to become them and just spend the money that’s rightfully theirs?

-Around the time that Factor Three had captured Xavier, all of the X-Men and their ally, Banshee, Changeling began to suspect that the Mutant-Master was hiding something from his followers.
+Changeling oversaw several Factor Three missions from behind-the-scenes, with the support of Mutant-Master.
+He coordinated Banshee and the Ogre to test the X-Men, and kidnapped another mutant named Sonny Baredo before Professor Xavier could fully recruit him.
+Banshee was freed from Factor Three's control, however, and began helping the X-Men track down his former masters.
+[X-Men (1st series) #28, Thunderbolts (1st series) #33] The time came when Factor Three captured Xavier, and soon, Banshee and the X-Men as well when they tried to locate him.
+However, Changeling began to suspect that the Mutant-Master was hiding something from his followers.
 Yet, whenever he tried to voice his concerns or questioned his leader’s actions, the Mutant-Master threatened the Changeling into submission with his advanced weapons.
 Not daring to tell the other villains about his suspicion, as he had no real proof,

 the Changeling waited until the X-Men broke free.
 During the confusion, he adopted the guise of Professor Xavier and outright accused the Mutant-Master of not being loyal to his followers.
-Indeed, during the following battle, the Mutant-Master was outed as a Sirian alien who had wanted to create a nuclear holocaust on the planet.That threat dealt with, mutant heroes and villains parted ways [X-Men (1st series) #38-39]
+Indeed, during the following battle, the Mutant-Master was outed as a Sirian alien who had wanted to create a nuclear holocaust on the planet, leaving it uninhabitable for man or mutant.
+Once that threat was dealt with, the X-Men and Factor Three parting ways under an uneasy truce.
+[X-Men (1st series) #38-39]

 While the X-Men noted a change in “Xavier’s” behavior, they had little time to worry about it, as several days later they were busy fighting Grotesk, the sub-human.
 His underground home and fellow subterranean people having been destroyed by atomic radiation, he wanted to cause similar destruction on the surface world.
 However, Grotesk proved near invulnerable.
-Not even the combined powers of the X-Men were able to stop him from setting off a machine that would set off tremors on a planetary scale.
+Not even the combined powers of the X-Men were able to stop him from triggering a machine that would set off tremors on a planetary scale.
 When “Xavier” slowed down the device by bombarding it with mental energies, Grotesk went on a rampage, causing the machine to explode.
 Still wearing Xavier’s face, the Changeling died in the X-Men’s arms and was later buried and mourned under the professor’s name.
-The X-Men only learned the truth when the real Xavier came out of hiding months later [X-Men (1st series) #41-42].
+[X-Men (1st series) #41-42] The X-Men only learned the truth when the real Xavier came out of hiding months later.
+[X-Men (1st series) #65]

-The real Changeling’s final rest wasn’t left undisturbed, though.
-His remains and the bodies of several other deceased mutants were acquired by the Black Talon, who resurrected them as zombies.
+In fact, evidence exists that Changeling truly was at peace with his fateful decision.
+His remains and the bodies of several other deceased mutants were acquired by the voodoo priest Black Talon, who resurrected them as zombies.
 Called the X-Humed, the four animated mutant corpses were confronted by the She-Hulk.
 She soon discovered that she couldn’t physically harm the zombies, as they could reform their bodies after being torn apart.
 The Black Talon tried to escape with his X-Humed, but fortunately they didn’t get too far as the Changeling assumed a shape that he knew would cause public attention.
-It turned out that the Black Talon couldn’t control all for his zombies at once, and the Changeling broke free of his influence, still true to his wish to atone for his past crimes and redeem himself.
+It turned out that the Black Talon couldn’t control all four of his zombies completely and at once.
+The Changeling resisted his influence when the opportunity arose, still true to his wish to atone for his past crimes and redeem himself.
 When She-Hulk caught up with the X-Humed, she had researched a way to counter-act the spell that re-animated them.
 [Sensational She-Hulk #34-35]

 It is rare that an alternate version of a character from the Marvel Universe becomes more noteworthy than the original.
 Looking much alike, Morph of the Age of Apocalypse and another Morph, who was a mainstay of the reality-hopping Exiles, are both counterparts of the Changeling.
 The shape-shifting powers of both Morphs surpass those of the Changeling by far.
 In fact, they are no longer limited to human shapes and appearances at all.
 At least the Exiles’ Morph might very well be immortal, as he could reform his body even after being dissected and he didn’t burn out when he became a host body for Proteus.
 There stands reason to believe that the Changeling’s abilities too might have grown to such point.
 Possibly, the cancerous growth inside of his body was already a sign of him undergoing a radical transformation.